reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 Props let you think about parent and child Components independently.
 For example, you can change the `person` or the `size` props inside `Profile` without having to think about how `Avatar` uses them.
 Similarly, you can change how the `Avatar` uses these props, without looking at the `Profile`.

 You can think of props like "knobs" that you can adjust.
-They serve the same role as arguments serve for functions—in fact, props _are_ the only argument to your component!
+They serve the same role as arguments serve for functions—in fact, props _are_ the only argument to your Component!
 React Component functions accept a single argument, a `props` object:

 ```js
 function Avatar(props) {